chipchaderez/ovirt-disaster-recovery-tool/README.md

 ![run python script](/sources/Register_on_progress.png)

 __That is it!!__
-The new Data Center should now contain all the imported storage domains and VMs/Templates/Disks from your old setup which was destroyed.
+The new data center should now contain all the imported storage domains and VMs/Templates/Disks from your old setup which was destroyed.

 rata-TUI is an open source project utility for oVirt Disaster Recovery.
-RATATUI is an open source project written with python and integrates with oVirt using ovirt-engine-sdk The tool should support import of Storage Domains (currently only NFS) to a pre-initialized active Data Center and register all the entities (Templates, VMs and floating disks) using one simple operation.
+RATATUI is an open source project written with python and integrates with oVirt using ovirt-engine-sdk The tool should support import of storage domains (currently only NFS) to a pre-initialized active data center and register all the entities (Templates, VMs and floating disks) using one simple operation.

 The following is a link for a demo video: https://youtu.be/2QoGfYjTNf0